 A note about pain and exercise – grading

-Patients may have been told, or given the impression, that they should let their pain guide how much they should exercise.
-This often means they do little or no activity when experiencing chronic pain because it hurts.
-Whilst this may be the case in acute pain, it is definitely not the case in chronic pain.
-It is really important to explicitly discuss this and emphasise a steady graded increase in activity.
-Any activity that is enjoyable and can be done easily and regularly means success is more likely.
+Patients may have been told or give the impression that they should let their pain guide how much they should exercise.
+Whilst this might be helpful in acute pain it is definitely not the case in chronic pain and often means that patients to little or no activity.
+It is important to explicitly discuss that your patient is safe to move and emphasise the importance of a steady graded increase in activity.
+Any activity that can be done easily and regularly is beneficial.

 What grading exercise really involves:

 - Identify the baseline distance/length of stretch that starts to increase pain levels

 - Halve this and have a rest at the midpoint of the activity

 - Ensure activity is enjoyable (and therefore likely to be done regularly)